Biliary papillomatosis (BP) is rare type of papillomatosis that involves the biliary ducts.

 - T2: slightly hyperintense

 - T1 C+ (Gd): do not significantly enhance and remain hypointense relative to the adjacent liver parenchyma 2,5

-- MRCP: may allow direct visualisation of the papillary lesions or an irregular lumen
+- MRCP: may allow direct visualization of the papillary lesions or an irregular lumen

 Characteristic ERCP findings include multiple filling defects and a dilated biliary tree with serrated irregularity of the bile duct wall.
 Due to obstruction and mucin secretion, the dilated bile ducts may not completely fill with contrast material.
 Therefore small papillomas may not be observed.

 Treatment and prognosis

 Although the lesions are considered benign, they have a high potential for malignant transformation.
 The risk of malignant transformation is thought to range around 20-50%.

 In diffuse papillomatosis, liver transplantation can be considered.

 Biliary papillomatosis was initially described in 1894 by Chappet.
 In 1959 anatomical description was given by Caroli .4